howarudo/movie_genre_prediction/README.md

 # Movie Genre Prediction
 Movie Genre Prediction kicked-off as a final project in the [Le Wagon coding bootcamp](https://www.lewagon.com/tokyo/data-science-course).
 After the bootcamp, I decided to fork the project and explore other methods to combine machine learning models on multimodal models.

-Huge credits to my teammates who worked extremely hard for this project!
+Huge shoutout to my teammates who worked extremely hard for this project!
 Would not have finished the project in time for the presentation without their hard work!

 ### Teammates during bootcamp
 * [Jess](https://github.com/chooj202)